01Parks and Recreation Director

 Parks maintenance supervisors oversee the daily work of parks maintenance crews.
 Sometimes they pitch in to help with manual labor, but their primary role is to ensure the work is done safely and efficiently.
 New supervisors are often promoted from the crews they just worked on.
 Managing a group that used to be peers brings its own unique challenges.

 Parks maintenance workers take care of the landscapes, hardscapes, structures, and equipment within parks.
-Their mowing, edging, pruning, trimming, and countless other tasks keep parks pristine for citizens.
-The work requires an attention to safety to avoid injuring themselves or others.
+Their mowing, edging, pruning, trimming, and countless other tasks keep Parkland pristine for citizens.
+The work requires attention to safety to avoid injuring themselves or others.

 Recreation managers oversee recreation activities the city administers for its citizens.
 Recreation coordinators report to the recreation manager.